 Preparation

-Step 3 : Let cook for 15 to 20 minutes.
+Step 3 : Let it cook for 15 to 20 minutes.

-Step 5 : In a skillet with hot oil, add onion and garlic, sautéing for a few minutes.
+Step 5 : In a skillet with hot oil, add the onion and garlic, sautéing for a few minutes.